2013 Cohort

 Jose Chavaria

 Jose transferred from College of the Canyons as a Mechanical Engineering major.
-Jose engaged in research at Cal State Northridge, who helped design a portable solar panel display to teach people how solar energy is converted into electricity.
-For his Miller Scholars project, he designed an exoskeleton to enhance running for the able bodied
+Jose engaged in research at Cal State Northridge, which helped design a portable solar panel display to teach people how solar energy is converted into electricity.
+For his Miller Scholars project, he designed an exoskeleton to enhance running for the able-bodied

 Rodney Clayton